ABT International Teacher Training IntensivePresented by Swedish National Ballet School

 Travel to Gothenburg

-The Teacher Training Intensives starts on Monday August 3rd at 09.00 so you will have to arrive the day before.
+Eash training session will start 09.00 in the morning so you will have to arrive the day before.

 If you arrives at Gothenburg Landvetter International Airport you can easily take the airport bus to the Gothenburg Central Station, the bus trip will take around 20 min.
 Tickets can be purchased both at the bus stop and onboard the bus.